 RJ knows he could disregard the Blackjack directive.
 He also knows there would be big consequences.
 He says, “Maybe God made free will just for His fun.
 If God cranks the world up and lets it go without knowing where it’s headed, well that’s got to be a whole lot more fun for him.”
 Free will or fate.
 Catholics side with free will.
 Hope you get an idea of the unique and fabulous voice here.

 The story twists and turns and Mr. Leguin delivers information to RJ which just might help the teen escape his rough circumstances and release the town from the grip of the Blackjacks.
 Know any clever young readers who want to read a unique voice?
 Or such an adult?

-Patricia Hruby Powell is the author of the award-winning Josephine; Loving vs Virginia; and Struttin’ With Some Barbecue among others.
-She teaches community classes in writing at Parkland College. talesforallages.com
+Patricia Hruby Powell is the author of the award-winning Lift As You Climb; Josephine; Loving vs Virginia; and Struttin’ With Some Barbecue all signed and for sale at Jane Addams bookstore.
+She teaches community classes at Parkland. talesforallages.com